Expect more coronavirus monitoring at work, experts warn

 “The technology already is here” but there are “accuracy issues,” said Richard Chan, a business professor at Stony Brook University, about monitoring employee movements.
 Because of that, he said, “it still may be too early for privacy to be a major issue.”

-For example, some Bluetooth-affiliated devices now can’t be more precise than about 1.5 meters (about 5 feet) — and social distancing practices requiring 6 feet of distance.
+For example, some Bluetooth-affiliated devices now can’t be more precise than about 5 feet — and social distancing practices requiring 6 feet of distance.
 So if the signal beacons aren’t set up properly, devices could get a lot of inaccurate readings, Chan said.

 But privacy is a broader issue, said Ifeoma Ajunwa, a Cornell University professor who focuses on organizational behavior, labor law and the adoption of new technologies, among other topics.